Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Cosmological Interpretation

-Following Sect.~\ref{twohalomodel}, the tSZ spectrum is computed using the halo model, the \citet{Tinker:2008p1782} mass function and the \citet{Arnaud2010} universal pressure profile.
-In particular, we use the numerical implementation presented in~\citet{Taburet2009,Taburet2010a,Taburet11} and integrate in redshift from 0 to 3 and in mass from $10^{13}$ to $5 \times 10^{15}\,\mathrm{M}_{\odot}$.
+Following Eq.~(\ref{twohalomodel}), the tSZ spectrum is computed using the 2-halo model, the \citet{Tinker:2008p1782} mass function, and the \citet{Arnaud2010} universal pressure profile.
+In particular, we use the numerical implementation presented in~\citet{Taburet2009,Taburet2010a,Taburet11}, and integrating in redshift from 0 to 3 and in mass from $10^{13}\,\mathrm{M}_{\odot}$ to $5 \times 10^{15}\,\mathrm{M}_{\odot}$.
 Our model allows us to compute the tSZ power spectrum at the largest angular scales.
-It is consistent with the tSZ spectrum presented in~\citet{2012MNRAS.423.2492E} and used as a template in the CMB cosmological analysis in \citet{planck2013-p08} and \citet{planck2013-p11}.
+It is consistent with the tSZ spectrum presented in~\citet{2012MNRAS.423.2492E}, which was used as a template in the CMB cosmological analysis in \citet{planck2013-p08} and \citet{planck2013-p11}.

 Foreground contamination is modelled following Sect.~\ref{refinedforegroundmodel}.
-As discussed there the main uncertainties in the residual power-spectrum translate into up to 50\% uncertainty in the clustered CIB and point source amplitudes.
-We thus allow for a variation of the normalization amplitudes for the clustered CIB, $A_{\mathrm{CIB}}$ and for the point sources, $A_{\mathrm{PS}}$, with Gaussian priors centred on one with standard deviation 0.5.
+As discussed there, the main uncertainties in the residual power spectrum translate into up to 50\% uncertainty in the clustered CIB and point source amplitudes.
+We thus allow for a variation of the normalization amplitudes for the clustered CIB, $A_{\mathrm{CIB}}$, and for the point sources, $A_{\mathrm{PS}}$, with Gaussian priors centred on 1 with standard deviation 0.5.

-We have not considered explicitly the expected correlation between the tSZ effect and the CIB~\citep{Addison:2012p2790}.
-However, using the formalism in~\citet{Addison:2012p2790}, we have performed simulations of the expected effect and we found that to a reasonable level of approximation the shape of the tSZ and clustered CIB cross-power spectrum is very similar to that of the clustered CIB power spectrum.
-Therefore, in our simplified modeling, the clustered CIB normalization factor, $A_{\mathrm{CIB}}$, also accounts for this component.
+We have not considered explicitly the expected correlation between the tSZ effect and the CIB.
+However, using the formalism in~\citet{Addison:2012p2790}, we have performed simulations of the expected effect and find that to a reasonable level of approximation the shape of the tSZ and clustered CIB cross-power spectrum is very similar to that of the clustered CIB power spectrum.
+Therefore, in our simplified modelling, the clustered CIB normalization factor, $A_{\mathrm{CIB}}$, also accounts for this component.